Scandals of the Grant administration: Department of Interior

-In 1875, the U.S. Department of the Interior was in serious disrepair due to corruption and incompetence.
+In 1875, the U.S. Department of the Interior, excluding Yellowstone, was in serious disrepair, due to corruption and incompetence.
 Interior Secretary Columbus Delano, who allowed profiteering to thrive in the department, was forced to resign from office on October 15, 1875.
 Delano had also given lucrative cartographical contracts to his son John Delano and Ulysses S. Grant's own brother, Orvil Grant.
 Neither John Delano nor Orvil Grant performed any work, nor were they qualified to hold such surveying positions.

 On October 19, 1875, Grant made another reforming cabinet choice when he appointed Zachariah Chandler as Secretary of the Interior.
-Chandler immediately went to work reforming the Interior Department by dismissing all the important clerks in the Patent Office.
+Chandler immediately went to work reforming the Interior Department by dismissing all the unimportant clerks in the Patent Office.
 Chandler had discovered that during Delano's tenure, money had been paid to fictitious clerks while other clerks had been paid without performing any services.
 Chandler next turned to the Department of Indian Affairs to reform another Delano debacle.
 President Grant ordered Chandler to fire everyone, saying, "Have those men dismissed by 3 o'clock this afternoon or shut down the bureau."
 Chandler did exactly as Grant had ordered.
 Chandler also banned bogus agents, known as "Indian Attorneys," who had been paid $8.00 a day plus expenses for, ostensibly, providing tribes with representation in the nation's capital.
 Many of these agents were unqualified and swindled the Native American tribes into believing they had a voice in Washington.